shengdingbox/AugmentCode-Free/README.md

 *   Provide a free, open-source alternative for specific VS Code management tasks.
 *   Offer modular and understandable Python code.
 *   Ensure robust error handling and user-friendly command-line feedback.
-*   Maintain logical consistency with the functionalities of the original `augment-vip` project while using original code.

 ## Installation